Macmachi/gptfoot/README.md

 ## 🌟 Potential future updates
 * [Low priority] Change of OpenAI's model to use GPT-4 turbo when it becomes available in a stable version
+* [Low priority] Removal of information when scoring a goal via the API call, as the information provided is often not correct due to the API and the model's interpretation.
 * [Low priority] Make the bot more flexible by adding more events such as yellow cards and player changes, with the option of enabling or disabling events in config.ini.
 The idea behind the bot was to send only essential messages, so this is not a high priority.
 * [Low priority] Implement a better scoring management for penalty shootouts, as they are not handled the same way as regular goals
 * [Low priority] Improved handling of season ID retrieval (currently requires manual adjustment in config.ini at the beginning of each season)